-The Contractor must submit reports to BSASP as part of its Quality Assurance and Improvement plan that are based on performance measures and include, at a minimum, the following elements:
+The Contractor must submit reports to BSASP as part of its Quality Assurance and Improvement plan that are based on outcome measures and include, at a minimum, the following elements:

 - A. Improvement in behavioral stability of the Participants as measured by: - 1.
 For each Participant, based on their baseline, fewer episodes of: - a.
-Law enforcement involvement: Participant charged with a crime/under police investigation. - b.
+Law enforcement involvement: Participant charged with a crime/under police investigation - b.
 Behavioral health crisis events, which includes the following: - i.
-Community based crisis events: Any behavioral health crisis event at a Participant's home or in the community to which law enforcement or emergency services respond and there is no need to transport the Participant to a psychiatric facility, such as a crisis facility or the psychiatric department of an acute care hospital. - ii.
+Community based crisis events: Any behavioral health crisis event at a Participant's home or in the community in which law enforcement or emergency services respond to and there is no need to transport the Participant to a psychiatric facility such as a crisis facility or the psychiatric department of an acute care hospital. - ii.
 Facility based crisis events: Any behavioral health crisis event that requires the Participant to be transported to a psychiatric facility, including a crisis facility or the psychiatric department of an acute care hospital for evaluation or treatment that does not result in an admission. - iii.
 Psychiatric hospitalization (involuntary): An involuntary inpatient admission through a 302 to a psychiatric facility, including crisis facilities, and the psychiatric departments of acute care hospitals for the purpose of evaluation and/or treatment.
-This includes admissions for "23 hour" observation and those for the review and/or adjustment of medications prescribed for the treatment of psychiatric symptoms or for the control of challenging behaviors. - iv.
-Psychiatric hospitalization (voluntary): A voluntary inpatient admission to a psychiatric facility, including crisis facilities and the psychiatric departments of acute care hospitals, for the purpose of evaluation and/or treatment.
-This includes admissions for "23 hour" observation and those for the review and/or adjustment of medications prescribed for the treatment of psychiatric symptoms and/or for the control of challenging
+This includes admissions for "23 hour" observation and those for the review and/or adjustment of medications prescribed for the treatment of psychiatric symptoms or for the control of challenging behaviors.